Kyuunex/Momiji/README.md

 ---

 ## Configuration
 To configure momiji, you are mostly gonna need to use sql commands.
 Everything in the database is stored as a string.
-To execute an sql command, type `;sql (command)`

 ### config
 In this table, various configs are stored.